Message to parents 10.7.20

 As a school we are still committed to online learning so, as a solution, I am directing parents to BBC Skillswise.
 This is an excellent resource which provides age appropriate daily lessons across all subjects.
-You might want to explore this over the holiday to become familiar with what is available.
 The tab at the top of the BBC Skillswise website page directs you to daily lessons.

 Lessons for week beginning 18.5.20